 Climate change in developing countries

-Since climate change is a global challenge that knows no boundaries, the international community has been rallying global efforts to fight climate change.
-In March 2015, UN member states agreed to implement the 2030 Agenda and the accompanying Sustainable Development Goals (SDGs).
-The SDG Goal 13 (SDG13) calls on the international community to “take urgent action to combat climate change and its impacts.”
-To achieve SDG13, all countries will need to make efforts to accelerate and intensify their actions and investments on climate change.
+In March 2015, UN member states including Canada agreed to implement the 2030 Agenda and the accompanying Sustainable Development Goals (SDGs).
+The Climate Action goal - SDG Goal 13 - calls on the international community to take urgent action to combat climate change and its impacts.
+To achieve SDG 13, all countries will need to make efforts to accelerate and intensify their actions and investments on climate change.

 Our support for climate change initiatives in developing countries